|

 facing Bert Street.

-Bert Street would become Belmont Avenue when
+Bert Street would later become Belmont Avenue

-it was extended.
+when it was extended.

 in 1920 when all the Niles City Schools were named after Presidents